guidemetothemoon/learning-resources/cybersecurity/CompTIA Security+/sec-terms-keynotes.md

 ### MANET
 Mobile ad-hoc network used for on-the-fly communication - every devices acts as a router.

+### Mobile download manager
+States how many connections are allowed and bandwidt amount that they're allowed to use.

 ### Mobile security
 Least functionality on mobile - disable what's not in use.